 - Internally identified possible breaches of the NZ Police Code of Conduct

-Incidents will be investigated by an independent investigator from within NZ Police.
-Independence is ensured by the investigator signing a declaration that they have no conflict of interest.
+Incidents will be investigated by an independent investigator and may be overseen by the IPCA - Independent Police Conduct Authority of New Zealand with which Police has a Memorandum of Understanding that clarifies the principles and processes through which both entities will cooperate to ensure effective, independent oversight of Police conduct.
+Independence is also ensured by the investigator signing a declaration that they have no conflict of interest.

 For further information, check out the incident investigation process.